-- Unloaded weight of vehicle, fully equipped for service.
+- Unloaded weight the vehicle, fully equipped for service.

 - Unloaded weight of any trailers equipped for service and customarily used in combination with the vehicle.

-- Weight of the maximum load customarily carried on the vehicle and on any trailers customarily used in combination with the vehicle.
+- A maximum weight load customarily carried on the vehicle and on any trailers customarily used in combination with the vehicle.